team-proteus-mc/minecraft-3ds-unistore/README.md

 # Minecraft 3DS UniStore

+# HAPPY 1 YEAR OF THE MINECRAFT 3DS UNISTORE!

 The OFFICIAL Minecraft 3DS Community UniStore, and the #1 place to get custom content for the game.

 Thank you [@zoogie](https://github.com/zoogie) for starring this repository, we love you!